 Part of the plan included upskilling users on Live Events, by running a large webinar to help people run their own Live Events.

 Suffolk CC has had a long and successful history of remote working and enabling flexible working so were keen to take this further with Teams.

-Their usage of Teams increased by 1,000% overnight due to Covid-19 with their remote workers went from 800 to 5,000 and they now have on average 1,700 meetings taking place every day.
+Their usage of Teams increased by 1,000% overnight due to Covid-19, with their remote workers jumping from 800 to 5,000, and they now have on average 1,700 meetings taking place every day.